c4pt000/electric-car-charging-redesign/README.md

 through a looping filter each pass through the filter separates the air into o2 like carbon separation of co2 by capturing carbon through a multi pass pressured loop a few dozen times each pass the carbon is captured increasing the output of o2

+o2 is collected as the final result and 50% percentage of the collected final result is emitted back out of the vehicle as a form of clean air